wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 <img src="images/voiceover-guidelines/group-elements-before.png" width="320">

 Since there are potentially more cells like this in the table, it would be very easy for a VoiceOver user to lose context.
-To improve this, we can:
+To improve this, you can:

 - Group the elements together by concatenating the information in the `UITableViewCell`'s `accessibilityLabel`.
 - And make the child elements inaccessible by setting their `isAccessibilityElement` to `false`.